 Hell no. I would share that with the world.
 I would get all of my clients on it since my goal is to improve their performance.

 To quote Louise Burke, who is a legend in the sports nutrition world, “my job is in optimising elite performance.
 If there is a diet that is going to make athletes faster and perform better, I am going to want to know about it and implement it.”

 This applies to plant-based diets and also this beetroot juice example.

 If something looks too good to be true, it probably is.

-Firstly, the study referenced did NOT increase weight lifted by 19%, which was the quote from the documentary.
-I have double checked that to confirm I heard it accurately.
-What actually happened was the participants did 60% of their 1RM to failure over multiple sets, and were able to get more reps.
+Firstly, the study referenced did NOT increase the weight lifted by 19%, which was the quote from the documentary.
+I have double-checked that to confirm I heard it accurately.
+What actually happened was the participants did 60% of their 1RM to failure over multiple sets and were able to get more reps.

 So across the 3 sets, we are talking sets of 10-20 reps, with more in the earlier sets and less towards the end.
 The study also only included 12 people, which is relatively normal for a nutrition study, but worth mentioning for something like this since there are a lot of variables involved.

 I am of the opinion that beetroot juice DOES help with performance for higher rep sets and endurance activities.